Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Periodic lattices of DEMVP barriers

-Representative plots are given in Fig.\ref{fig6}(a) for $N=5$ and in Fig.\ref{fig6}(b) for $N=25$ .
-The central column corresponds to the case when $V=0$.
-As one increases $|V|$, the reflectance gets reduced and the transmittance increases.
-For low values of $|V|$, the reflectance is highly asymmetric due to the asymmetric behaviour of $\sin \theta_1$ and $\sin \theta_2$ with $\phi$ (Fig.\ref{refrac}).
-For higher values of $|V|$, full transmission occurs over the entire range of $\phi$.
+Plots for $N=5$ and $N=25$ are given in Fig.\ref{fig6}.
+The case $V=0$ (central column) corresponds to pure double MVP barriers \cite{SGMS} and are shown here for comparison.
+With increasing $|V|$, reflectance gets reduced.
+For low $|V|$, reflectance is highly asymmetric due to the asymmetric behaviour of $\sin \theta_1$ and $\sin \theta_2$ with $\phi$ (Fig.\ref{refrac}).
+For higher $|V|$, full transmission occurs over the entire range of $\phi$.
 This significantly decreases the reflectance of the Bragg reflector.
-However, with the increase in the number of double EMVP barriers this decay is slowed down and is preceded by an oscillatory behaviour of reflectance.
+However, with more DEMVP barriers this decay is slowed down and is preceded by an oscillatory behaviour of reflectance.